 As the EP goes on, its songs generally grow weaker, and their titles certainly grow more puzzling.
 Saving the worst for last, Europop concludes with “Monitor”, a shouty and blundering love song.
 The searing guitar opening suggests something like the Beatles’ “Helter Skelter”, but this promise evaporates as soon as the vocals begin and we encounter the song’s core refrain: “I see myself in you / I see myself in you / I don’t know why I do / But I see myself in you”.
 It’s a thunderingly clumsy line, and while it might have worked as a final emotional outburst wrung from a pained and incoherent narrator – an attempt to explain human attraction and compassion through the raw power of kinship and commonality – it just makes for a bathetically silly beginning.
 Straight to the point, with no build-up, no storytelling whatsoever, it’s practically the opposite of what you’d expect from a Divine Comedy song.
 Where Hannon’s delivery might at least have couched it in some kind of self-awareness, might have found some way to save it, Allen essentially just starts shouting it – and it’s the frequently-repeated opening line.

 An examination of the liner credits reveals the dark truth: “All songs by Hannon except Monitor by Hannon/Allen”.
 That’s right – not only has Hannon given up as vocalist, he’s also allowed a less talented musician to co-write a Divine Comedy song.
 Needless to say, Lennon–McCartney have nothing to fear.
 While Hannon will go on to co-write numerous songs with other lyricists and composers, these are always credited to “Neil Hannon” – the Divine Comedy moniker, reserved for Hannon’s self-generated and solitary works, is in a sense his purer and truer one.
+(Well, that’s a slight exaggeration: a couple of Divine Comedy songs were co-composed with Joby Talbot, but he’s practically identical to Hannon anyway.)
 Not to keep ragging on poor Allen, but there’s a real feeling that this is the band’s nadir, especially as it’s both unprecedented and unrepeated.
 Again, I’ve nothing against the man – he just had the bad fortune to find himself at the centre of a very unwise musical decision made by his bandmate.

 In what one imagines must have been Hannon’s lyrical contribution, Allen continues with a quieter verse: “Let me take you / To a warm and gentle place / Where I shall kiss / Your warm and perfect face / And I shall laugh / When you call yourself imperfect / For if you are imperfect / What am I?”
 There’s still a lot that jars here – the boring rhyming of “place” with “face”, the near-claustrophobic density of “perfect”s and “imperfect”s – but at its core this section has a sweet selflessness, a bashful diffidence.
 This is immediately lost when Allen goes in for a another round of “I see myself in you”s, but it’s still glaring how much more competent the song would have been if it had simply begun with this verse rather than the one-note chorus.
 Instead, the verse just gets regurgitated with virtually no variation, and the song spirals deliriously into its overwrought conclusion.
 At this point, it makes the indescribable decision to have the repeating “I see myself in you” overlap with itself several times, intensifying its repetitiveness to the point of comedy.
 Just as soon as you start to laugh, this unwise idea of a record fades into peaceful oblivion, like some sophomore mistake that Dr Frankenstein decided to pull the plug on.